USMEPCOM Reaches New Heights with Centralized HR System

-Kansas City MEPS personnel use new HR system, People Engagement and Knowledge, upon deployment.
-Unites States Military Entrance Processing Command (USMEPCOM) is transforming the way it manages its most valuable asset, its people, with the launch of PEAK, a new HR system.
+United States Military Entrance Processing Command (USMEPCOM) is transforming the way it manages its most valuable asset, its people, with the launch of PEAK (People Engagement and Knowledge).
+PEAK is a new HR system designed to bring all civilian and military personnel data into one user-friendly platform.

+Developed and owned by USMEPCOM, PEAK marks a milestone in the command’s commitment to Service, Speed and Simplicity, the HR directorate’s guiding principles for modernizing and streamlining HR operations.

+“PEAK will give us the ability to see ourselves accurately for the first time in a long time,” said Amy Ramirez, USMEPCOM’s Human Resources Director.
+“Whether it’s tracking personnel data, managing billets or pulling information in real time, it’s all about improving our processes to be more efficient, transparent and easier to navigate.”

 |Date Taken: